 - Support for simplifying LDAP-based testing.
 The LDAP SDK includes an in-memory directory server is available to allow you easily create one or more simple LDAPv3-compliant servers to use in your testing frameworks.
 It also provides a set of utility methods for making assertions about the content stored in an LDAP directory server.

 - The LDAP SDK is provided as a single self-contained jar file with no dependencies on anything outside of Java SE.

 Download the UnboundID LDAP SDK for Java here.

 Alternately, you can download LDAP SDK releases or check out the full source code from GitHub at https://github.com/pingidentity/ldapsdk or from SourceForge at https://sourceforge.net/projects/ldap-sdk/.
 If you prefer to use the Maven tool to manage your library dependencies, then you can get the UnboundID LDAP SDK for Java through the Maven Central Repository with a GroupId of "com.unboundid" and an ArtifactId of "unboundid-ldapsdk".

 If you want to check out and build the LDAP SDK from source, then you can check it out via git with the command:

 or via subversion with the command:

 Once the code has been checked out, you can build the LDAP SDK by running the build.sh shell script on UNIX-based systems or build.bat batch file on Windows.
-Once the build has completed, the zip files for all three editions may be found in the build/package directory.
+Once the build has completed, the zip file containing the packaged LDAP SDK may be found in the build/package directory.